AndrewAnnex/SpiceyPy/README.md

 # SpiceyPy

-The NAIF C SPICE Toolkit Wrapper, written using ctypes.
+The NAIF C SPICE Toolkit Wrapper for Python 3, written using ctypes.

 *IMPORTANT* I have no current affiliation with NASA, NAIF, JPL.
 The code is provided as is, you shouldn't even think to use this for anything important until I get some fancy legal stuff written here.
 I think you get the gist.